An Algebraic Introduction to Persistence: Multiparameter Persistence

-How to overcome this is an important open question in multiparameter persistence.
+This result is a strong variant of \cite[Theorem~4.15]{berkouk-instability}; it is proven in the appendix as \cref{corollary:no-go}.
+How to overcome this issue is an important open question in multiparameter persistence.
 In the rest of this section, we outline some approaches.

-It is instructive to understand why the no-go result above does not apply to the bottleneck distance in one-parameter persistence: it is because the barcode does not take values in a group, as it only contains bars with positive multiplicities.
-So one way to overcome the issue is to consider invariants that do not take values in a full group, but perhaps only in a positive cone.
+First, it is instructive to understand why the no-go result above does not contradict some of the non-trivial stability results that we have seen so far.
+The stability theorem of one-parameter persistence is non-trivial; it does not contradict the no-go result because $(2)$ is not satisfied in the case of one-parameter barcodes: barcodes only contain bars with positive multiplicities.
+Similarly, the bottleneck stability results for multiparameter persistence in \cref{equation:bottleneck-stability-signed} hold in a setup where $(2)$ is satisfied, but where $(1)$ is not.

-\paragraph{Erosion stability results} Several of the invariants that we introduced already take values in the positive cone of an Abelian group; these include, for example, the rank invariant, the generalized rank invariant, and others such as \cite{Fersztand-et-al}, which is based on Harder--Narasimhan filtrations.
+We conclude this section by describing several approaches to stability results in multiparameter persistence; many of these deal with ``positive'' invariants, that is, additive invariants such that~$(2)$ is not satisfied.

+\paragraph{Fibered barcode, erosion stability, and other metric approaches} The \emph{fibered barcode} \cite{lesnick-wright-interactive} of a representation $M \in \veck^{\R^n}$ (introduced previously as the \emph{foliation method} \cite{biasotti-size-functions,cagliari-difabio-ferri}) consists of the barcodes of the restriction of $M$ to all monotonic lines in $\R^n$.
+Restriction to lines of positive slope in every axis preserves interleavings, which leads to the stability result in \cite{cerri-betti-stable,landi-rank-stability}.
+This stability result is not known to admit a compact combinatorial description in the form of a single matching, although certain coherent choices of matching exist in generic situations \cite{MR3533890,cerri-ethier-frosini}.
+Other positive invariants include the rank invariant, the generalized rank invariant, and others such as \cite{Fersztand-et-al}, which is based on Harder--Narasimhan filtrations.
 These invariants admit a form of stability sometimes known as \emph{erosion stability} \cite{puuska,kim-memoli,patel-mobius,fersztand}.
-Unfortunately, erosion stability has no combinatorial representation as an infimum over matchings, and, in fact, it is a weaker form of stability than the usual bottleneck stability in the one-parameter case (in the sense that it provides a weaker lower bound for the interleaving distance); for an example, see \cite[Figure~5.2]{chazal-structure-stability} where the erosion distance is called box distance.
+Erosion stability has no combinatorial representation as an infimum over matchings, and, in fact, it is a weaker form of stability than the usual bottleneck stability in the one-parameter case (in the sense that it provides a weaker lower bound for the interleaving distance); for an example, see \cite[Figure~5.2]{chazal-structure-stability} where the erosion distance is called box distance.
+There also exist approaches that directly define other distances on representations using \emph{noise systems} \cite{MR3735858} and \emph{amplitudes} \cite{MR4776401}.